solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 needed to modify the application to support the targets.
 Topics will be discussed in the following simple to complex ordering.

-TODO: Links to the headers

--   Classic deployment
+-   [Classic deployment][21]
--   Azure VM Deployment
+-   [Azure VM Deployment][22]
--   Simple App Service Deployment with Azure Database for MySQL Flexible Server
+-   [Simple App Service Deployment with Azure Database for MySQL Flexible Server][23]
--   App Service with InApp MySQL
+-   [App Service with InApp MySQL][24]
--   Continuous Integration / Continuous Delivery
+-   [Continuous Integration / Continuous Delivery]
--   Containerizing layers with Docker
+-   [Containerizing layers with Docker][25]
--   Azure Container Instances (ACI)
+-   [Azure Container Instances (ACI)][21]
--   App Service Containers
+-   [App Service Containers][26]
--   Azure Kubernetes Service (AKS)
+-   [Azure Kubernetes Service (AKS)][27]
--   AKS with MySQL Flexible Server
+-   [AKS with MySQL Flexible Server][28]

+Additionally, some applications are more than just a web application with database backend.
+Microsoft Azure provides serveral compute engines with varying degrees of features and administrative abilities.

+-   [Azure Functions][29]
+    -   [Dotnet]
+    -   [Python]
+    -   [AKS]
+    -   [Secured with MSI]
+-   [Logic Apps]
+-   [Azure Data Factory]
+-   [Azure Synapse Analytics]
+-   [Azure Batch]

-It is recommended that each scenario is executed in the order shown so that a full picture of the steps involved in the development evolution are understood.
+It is recommended that each of the above scenarios are executed in the order shown so that a full picture of the steps involved in the development evolution are understood.
 This will also ensure that the necessary pre-requisite items are avilable to move on to the more complex deployments.

 ## Classic deployment

-TODO: Pros and Cons

 In a classic deployment, development and operations staff will typically set up a web server (such as Internet Information Services (IIS),